prowler-cloud/prowler/README.md

 ### Custom folder for custom checks

-Flag `-x /my/own/checks` will include any check in that particular directory.
+Flag `-x /my/own/checks` will include any check in that particular directory (files must start by check).
 To see how to write checks see [Add Custom Checks](#add-custom-checks) section.

+S3 URIs are also supported as custom folders for custom checks, e.g. `s3://bucket/prefix/checks`

 ### Show or log only FAILs